St\"ackel and Eisenhart lifts, Haantjes geometry and Gravitation: St ackel lift for cylindrical separable magnetic systems

 The change of St\"ackel basis that incorporates the missing $p_z^2$ term is a simple linear combination: $(\tilde{H}_1:=H_1+H_3^2,\tilde{H}_2:=H_2,\tilde{H}_3:=H_3,\tilde{H}_4:=H_4).$ This change of basis, which leads to the St\"ackel formulation of the original 3D system, was found in \cite{KRTT2024PRA}.

+\begin{remark} The analysis above reveals a subtle hierarchy among separable magnetic systems in cylindrical coordinates.
+Case 3, where only $z$ is cyclic, admits a straightforward Stäckel formulation with the simple modification $\tilde{H}_1 = H_1 + H_3^2$, which preserves the dynamics on level sets of $H_3 = p_z$.
+In contrast, Cases 1 and 2 require incorporating the coefficient $\frac{1}{r^2}$ into the change of basis, which modifies the Hamiltonian and therefore the dynamics.

+The Haantjes geometric approach developed in \cite{KRTT2024PRA} handles all three cases uniformly without requiring such modifications, demonstrating the advantage of coordinate-free geometric characterizations of separability for systems that resist traditional separation methods.

-\begin{remark} If we assume the modification of St\"ackel basis for the Hamiltonians (including the $1/r^2$ factor), all magnetic systems separable in the configuration space admit St\"ackel matrices.
-More specifically, the separability theory in \cite{Benenti2001}, which applies to all (pseudo)Riemannian manifolds without second-class null coordinates, implies that - in adapted coordinates - the linear terms in the momenta are always associated with a Killing vector and its corresponding first order integral.
-The Lam\'{e} coefficient used in the change of St\"ackel basis depends only on the essential coordinates and therefore commutes with the terms that need to be added. \end{remark}
+More generally, the separability theory in \cite{Benenti2001}, which applies to all (pseudo)Riemannian manifolds without second-class null coordinates, implies that—in adapted coordinates—the linear terms in the momenta are always associated with a Killing vector and its corresponding first-order integral.
+The Lamé-type coefficients used in our changes of Stäckel basis depend only on the essential coordinates and therefore commute with the conserved integrals that are added, which is why these modifications yield separable systems (albeit with inequivalent Hamiltonians). \end{remark}